|Nutritional Guidelines (per serving)|

-- 5 cups watermelon (about one 3 to 4-pound melon, cubed, seeds and rind removed)
+- 5 cups (about 3 to 4 pounds) watermelon, cubed, seeds and rind removed, and frozen

 - 1 cup silver tequila